 The County's 2002 Comprehensive Local Water Plan identified illegal dumping of used oil as a pollution source of concern and recommended the development of a program for used oil collection.
+The reuse and recycling of these fluids would remove the potential for environmental impacts to the County's water resources.

 The County received an additional grant in 2002 from OEA to assist in the upgrade of the used oil storage tank at the Site complex and to install a tank in the City of Crosby in addition to six other sites.
 The majority of the funding came from the County.
-There were initially 4,000 gallon underground storage tanks (UST).
+These were initially 4,000 gallon underground storage tanks (UST).
 The placement of the drop-off sites offers convenience for County residents; each location has been strategically placed to be within 10 miles of any County resident.
 Most collection sites are self-service centers that are open 24 hours, seven days a week.
 In 2003, the additional six (6) sites were installed throughout the County.
-The reuse and recycling of these fluids remove the potential for environmental impacts to the County's water resources.
 The following are the location of these six sites: